PlatONnetwork/docs/docs/EVM智能合约开发.md

      	`public`：declare the visibility of the function
      	`name` = _name：Assignment the local variable to state variable
 - function getName() public view returns(string memory)
-  -	`view`: this keyword means the function cannot change the blockchain state，which Mainly used for query
+  -	`view`: this keyword means the function cannot change the blockchain state, which mainly used for query

 ### Compile HelloWorld Contract